What causes the check engine light to flash?

 The ECU is constantly checking your engine performance by receiving real time information from its sensors.
 As soon as a problem is discovered the ECU reacts, by comparing sensor information that it is expecting with actual live information.

-There are usually two engine systems that could be responsible for an engine misfire and a subsequent blinking check engine light.
+The check engine light usually flashes if it detects an engine misfire.
+There are usually two engine systems that could be responsible for an engine misfire and a subsequent flashing check engine light.

 The ignition system and the fuel delivery system.